fruxc/Deep-Learning/README.md

 # Deep-Learning
-Basic program and modelling in deep learning
+Basic program and modeling in deep learning